MJKWoolnough/byteio/README.md

 ```go
 func (e *BigEndianReader) ReadString16() (string, int, error)
 ```
-ReadString16 Reads the length of the string, using ReadUint16 and then reads the bytes of the string
+ReadString16 Reads the length of the string, using ReadUint16 and then Reads the bytes of the string

 #### func (*BigEndianReader) ReadString32